RoccoDev/showdown-elo-obs/README.md

         * If your text source isn't recognized by the plugin, restart OBS.
     * Format: the Showdown format identifier, for example `gen8ou`, `gen7randombattle`, `gen5uu` etc.
     * Text format: how the text should be displayed, see the section below.
+* To apply the changes, click the refresh button next to the "+" and "-" buttons in the bottom left corner.

 ## Troubleshooting
 * Text source isn't recognized in the settings: restart OBS.